vstinner/python-security/pypi-vuln/index-2021-07-27-combine-prs-workflow.rst

 =================================================
-Vulnerability in GitHub Actions Workflow for PyPI
+Vulnerability in GitHub Actions workflow for PyPI
 =================================================

-An exploitable vulnerability in a GitHub Actions Workflow for PyPI's source repository could allow an attacker to obtain write permissions against the pypa/warehouse repository.
+An exploitable vulnerability in a GitHub Actions workflow for PyPI's source repository could allow an attacker to obtain write permissions against the ``pypa/warehouse`` repository.

 * Disclosure date: **2020-07-25** (Reported via security policy on `pypi.org <https://pypi.org/security/>`_)
 * Disclosed by: `RyotaK <https://twitter.com/ryotkak>`_